Introduction

 Data Retention

-- Customer Account Data: Retained for as long as your account is active
+- Customer Account Data: Retained while your account is active, plus 180 days following termination

 - Aggregated Analytics: Retained indefinitely in anonymized form